fabianschwab/ic-ce-mvp-infrastructure/README.md

 Open Issues:

-[ ] Change to auth type `pat` to use git token to authenticate so use with service ID api keys is possible.
+[ ] Find a way to store the git token in a secure manner in schematics / terraform cloud.
+Maybe change list to map key repo url.
 [ ] No reverse proxy when exposing multiple services with oauth proxy.
-[ ] Find a way to store the git token in a secure manner.
+[ ] Service ID creation: Access Rights in IAM

 ## TLDR